 - 3 medium sized eggplant

-- 1 tsp olive oil (for the frying pan)
+- 1 teaspoon olive oil, for the frying pan

 - 5 or 6 stems fresh parsley, chopped

-- Turn the oven to 180 degrees.
-While it heats up, slice the eggplant lengthwise into ½ cm thick slices.
-Place them in an oven tray, drip the olive oil over top and sprinkle the salt and the chopped garlic.
-Bake in the oven for 15 to 25 minutes – until soft and a little brown and crusty on the top.
+- Turn the oven to 350°F. While it heats up, slice the eggplant lengthwise into 1/4-inch thick slices.
+Place them on an oven tray, drip the olive oil over top, and sprinkle the salt and the chopped garlic.
+Bake in the oven for 15-25 minutes, until soft and a little brown and crusty on the top.

-- In the meantime make the sauce.
-In a frying pan, add the 1 tsp olive oil, the chopped red onion, garlic and the parsley and fry for three to four minutes on low heat (stirring a little bit occasionally).
+- In the meantime, make the sauce.
+In a frying pan, add the 1 teaspoon olive oil, the chopped red onion, garlic, and the parsley, then fry for 3-4 minutes on low heat, stirring occasionally.
 The onions should be soft and golden-ish.

-- While waiting for the onion/garlic/parsley mix, prepare the base of the sauce: Poor the soy milk into a blender, and while running it on high speed, slowly add the olive oil (it is the slow in the process that helps the sauce thicken so take your time).
+- While waiting for the onion/garlic/parsley mix, prepare the base of the sauce.
+Pour the soy milk into a blender, and while running it on high speed, slowly add the olive oil.
+The slow process helps the sauce thicken, so take your time.

-- Add the onion/garlic/parsley mix to the blender, plus the tahini, the cumin seeds, the agave and the salt.
+- Add the onion/garlic/parsley mix to the blender, plus the tahini, cumin seeds, agave nectar, and the salt.
 Run the blender again for a minute until the sauce is completely smooth.
 Taste and adjust the seasoning if needed.
-Place in a serving bowl in the fridge (where it will thicken further) until the aubergines are ready to serve.
-Garnish with lots of freshly chopped parsley.
+Place in a serving bowl in the refrigerator, where it will thicken further.
+When the eggplant is ready, serve with sauce and garnish with lots of freshly chopped parsley.